Nonlocality, steering and quantum state tomography in a single experiment

+We see that gradually relaxing the assumptions on Alice's and Bob's devices leads to stronger correlations in the relevant classical models.
+The last inequality (proven in SM) is a bound respected by quantum correlations for arbitrary states and local measurements.
+Note that this coincides with the value obtained from the SIC and MUBs.

-To further explore the role of tomographically complete measurements in our Bell inequality test, we have numerically searched for the largest value of $\mathcal{B}$ possible for three-dimensional entangled systems and measurements confined to a real Hilbert space and found at best $\mathcal{B}\approx 5.469$\footnote{By increasing the Hilbert space dimension to five, we could still not find a maximal violation in real Hilbert spaces ($\mathcal{B}\approx 5.731$).
+The Bell inequality in \eqref{ineqs} is violated whenever $v>\frac{3}{4}$.
+No better Bell inequality is possible for $p(a,b|x,y)$ because for any smaller $v$ the full distribution can be simulated in a local-variable model.
+To further explore the role of tomographically complete measurements in our Bell inequality test, we have numerically searched for the largest value of $\mathcal{B}$ possible with real Hilbert spaces of a fixed dimension.
+For qutrits, we found at best $\mathcal{B}\approx 5.469$\footnote{By increasing the Hilbert space dimension to five, we could still not find a maximal violation in real Hilbert spaces ($\mathcal{B}\approx 5.731$).
 In dimension six, one can achieve $\mathcal{B}=6$ in real spaces.}.
-This illustrates the need for exploiting the full structure of Hilbert space.
+This illustrates the need for exploiting the full structure of qutrit Hilbert space.

-\textit{Steering.---} If the isotropic state is too noisy ($v<\frac{3}{4}$), the tomography experiment will fail to produce a violation of the Bell inequality \eqref{local}.
-Nevertheless, we aim to demonstrate quantum correlations also in such situations.
-To this end, we investigate the possibility of detecting steering.
-That is, we let (say) Alice perform uncharacterised measurements but assume that Bob performs the measurements \eqref{MUBs}.
-The (unnormalised) local states of Bob after Alice's measurements are given by the assemblage $\sigma_{a|x}=\Tr_\text{A}\left(A_{a|x}\otimes \openone \rho\right)$, where $A_{a|x}$ are Alice's measurement operators.
-The assemblage admits a local hidden state model (is unsteerable) if it can be written on the form \cite{Wiseman2007}

-where $\sigma_\lambda$ are quantum states.
-Using a semidefinite program, we have found that the largest witness value attainable in a local hidden state model is $\mathcal{B}=2$.
-Thus, by measuring the SIC and MUBs, the isotropic state can be certified as steerable when $v>\frac{1}{2}$.